groue/GRMustache/README.md

 	@property NSString *id;
 	@end

-You can declare the `linkSection:withContext` as a category of an object that will be used as a context.
+You can declare the `linkSection:withContext` in a category of those objects.

 You may use the Person object itself: